Continuing Ministerial Development - CMD

 Please contact the property team during normal working hours on 01332 388650 or email propertyteam@derby.anglican.org

-Any out of hours emergency please refer to the Emergency Contractors list provide with your Clergy Housing Guide or visit the link on the website.
+Any out of hours emergency please refer to the Emergency Contractors list from the links below.

 What is an emergency?